Julia: Helping to Prevent the Next Global Economic Crisis

 Aviva’s new capital models were built in Julia, and has been successfully running in production for >9 months.
 These Julia based models were used compute their 2016 year end results.
 Aviva has deployed applications written in Julia into production for capital allocation models for life insurance, general insurance and other instruments worldwide, and is now applying Julia to risk analytics, credit management and asset management.

-“Solvency II compliant models in Julia are one thousand times faster than IBM Algorithmics, use 93% fewer lines of code and took one-tenth the time to implement”, Tim Thornham, Aviva Director of Financial Solutions Modeling.
+“Solvency II compliant models in Julia are one thousand times faster than IBM Algorithmics, use 93% fewer lines of code and took one-tenth the time to implement”, Tim Thornham, Aviva Director of Financial Modeling Solutions.